Te Tiriti O Waitangi and our Shared Obligation

 -

-Address social determinants of health wherever possible such as housing, kai/food security, and income, which shape CKM disease and its management.
+Address social determinants of health wherever possible such as housing, kai/food security, and income, which shape CKM conditions and their management.

 -

-Challenging system constraints and continuing to advocate for access and funding to diagnostics, treatments (e.g. GLP1Ra, SGLT2i), and support services to reduce disparities.
+Challenging system constraints and continuing to advocate for access and funding to diagnostics, treatments (e.g. GLP1Ra, SGLT2i, CGMs, nsMRAs, PCSK9Is, etc.), and support services to reduce disparities.

 -